 Accessory Dwelling Units, or ADUs, are units added to existing residential buildings.
 They’re also known as secondary units, in-law units, cottages, or granny flats.
 Nationwide, cities have been adopting ADU programs into their local laws to allow underutilized areas such as parking, yards, storage, or boiler room space to be converted to new homes.
-San Francisco, first adopted its ADU program in 2014 for select districts.
+San Francisco first adopted its Accessory Dwelling Unit Program in 2014 for select districts.

 In June 2017, amendments were made to the Planning Code to bring the requirements and procedures for authorizing the construction of Accessory Dwelling Units in single-family homes into conformity with the new mandates of State law.
 (Ordinance No. 95-17)

 Further amendments were made in August 2017 (Ordinance No. 162-17) which have introduced additional flexibility to the program.

 |5 or more per lot||No Limit*|